quim0/gather-microbenchmark/external/perf-cpp/docs/recording-parallel.md

-# Recording performance counters for multithreaded applications
+# Counting Hardware Events in Parallel Applications

-Performance counters can be recorded for each thread.
+Performance counters can be counted for each thread or CPU core.
 To monitor multiple threads or CPU cores, you have various options:
 * Record counters individually for each thread and combine the results afterward (&rarr; [See our multithreaded code example: `examples/multi_thread.cpp`](../examples/multi_thread.cpp)).
 * Initiate measurements that record counters for all child threads simultaneously (&rarr; [See our multithreaded inheritance code example: `examples/inherit_thread.cpp`](../examples/inherit_thread.cpp)).